josephlou5/codepost-powertools/README.md

 Whenever testing, the dummy course `Joseph's Course` is used instead of an actual codePost course.

 ### rubric_to_sheet.py
 Exports a codePost rubric to a Google Sheet.
-Replaces the entire sheet.

 Command-line arguments:
 - `course_period`: The period of the COS126 course to export from.
 - `sheet_name`: The name of the sheet to import the rubrics to.
+- `start_assignment`: The assignment to start getting rubrics for.
+Default is the first one.
+- `end_assignment`: The assignment to stop getting rubrics for (inclusive).
+  - If `start_assignment` is not given, default is the last one.
+  - If `start_assignment` is given, default is the same as `start_assignment`.
+- `-w`/`--wipe`: Whether to wipe the current sheet.
+Default is `False`.
-- `num_assignments`: The number of assignments to get from the course.
-Default is ALL.
+- `-r`/`--replace`: Whether to replace the existing sheets.
+Default is `False`.
+  - If `False`, adds new sheets for each assignment.
 - `-i`/`--instances`: Whether to count instances of rubric comments.
 Default is `False`.
 - `-t`/`--testing`: Whether to run as a test.
 Default is `False`.
-  - If running as a test and `num_assignments` is not given, `num_assignments` is set to `1`.
+  - If running as a test and `start_assignment` and `end_assignment` are not given, only get first assignment.

 ### sheet_to_rubric.py
 Imports a codePost rubric from a Google Sheet, using the `name` field of rubric comments to account for updates.